jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 The courses microservice manages everything related to courses such as grades and the lecturers who teach a certain course.

 For each course entity, there can be multiple grade entities associated with it along with the lecturers that teach that course.
-Each grade entity, the students Id is stored, the courses Id and also the grade itself.
+Each grade entity, the students ID is stored, the courses ID and also the grade itself.

 Each endpoint within this microservice authenticates itself using the JWT tokens placed in the headers of the HTTP request.
-These JWT Tokens are added by the authentication microservice  upon the initial connection with the applciation.
+These JWT Tokens are added by the authentication microservice  upon the initial connection with the application.

 Furthermore, each endpoint written in the CourseController Class has a corresponding method in the CourseService class with a similar name.
 The service layer handles all the interactions with the database while the controller layer handles the requests.